-B. Main Econometric Identification
+B. Identification Problems

 Our empirical model aims to test the hypothesis that an enforcement action enacted on a lead arranger hampers the lead arranger's reputation and requires him to hold a larger share of the loan.
 This is also equivalent to the lead arranger deciding to keep a larger share of the loan to persuade participants to co-finance the loan.
 In our context, we cannot imagine reasons for reverse causality, because an enforcement action is not enacted in response to the structure of a specific loan's syndicate.
-Identifying the causal effect of an enforcement action on syndicate structure can be impeded, however, by omitted variables that the syndicate structure of post-enforcement loans could capture erroneously.
-That is, specific evolving bank or firm characteristics might be correlated with both the enforcement action and, independently, with the lead bank's decision to hold a larger share of the syndicate.
+Identifying the causal effect of an enforcement action on syndicate structure can be impeded, however, by omitted variables that the syndicate structure of postenforcement loans could capture erroneously.